rolling-scopes-school/tasks/devops/modules/3_ci-configuration/task_6.md

      2. Unit test execution
      3. Security check with SonarQube
      4. Docker image building and pushing to any Registry
-     5. Deployment to K8s cluster with Helm (dependent on the previous step)
+     5. Deployment to the K8s cluster with Helm (dependent on the previous step)
-     6. (Optional) Application verification (e.g., curl main page, send requests to API, smoke test)
+     6. (Optional) Application verification (e.g., curl the main page, send requests to API, smoke test)

 6. **Additional Tasks**
    - Set up a notification system to alert on pipeline failures or successes.